gurch101/gurch101.github.io/posts/blog/type-hinting-for-legacy-js-apps.md

 date: 2020-02-06
 description: Getting the benefits of typescript without adding a compilation step to your toolchain
 category: javascript
-type: post
+type: blog
 ---

 If you're in the (un)fortunate position of maintaining a legacy javascript application, you may find yourself longing for the benefits of a modern javascript toolchain.

 In this post, we'll look at how we can get some of the benefits of typescript without adding a compilation step to your development workflow.

 ### Add type definitions to your dev dependencies